-It would make sense on an apparent level to rather than forcibly create an interest in an area so drastically different in demographics, both racially and economically.
-A point that Bryant tried to tease out was the complex nature of black identities, that although there was a strong rooted black culture already existing in Harlem, it was one version of black identity.
+It would make sense on an apparent level to rather than forcibly create an interest in an area so drastically different in demographics, both racially and economically, to reside in an area already welcoming and known for its strong black culture.
+A point that Bryant tried to tease out was the complex nature of black identities is that although there was a strong rooted black culture already existing in Harlem, it only portrayed one version of black identity.
 Harlem successfully affixed their culture to be of a specific genre, Bryant didn't want to limit all of black creation to this.

-Artist David Hammons stated that in the phrase "black art", there was already preconceived notions of what art is created by black artists, usually falling along the lines of folk art and not contemporary pieces.
+Artist David Hammons stated that in the phrase "black art", there was already preconceived notions of what art is created by black artists; the genre usually falling along the lines of folk art and not contemporary pieces.

 The difference being you can be black, but your subject matter, your story and medium does not have to be.